readthedocs/readthedocs.org/docs/user/server-side-search/syntax.rst

 This syntax is only available when using our search API V3 or when using the global search (https://readthedocs.org/search/).

+Searching multiple versions of the same project isn't supported, the last version will override the previous one.

 Special queries
 ---------------